-This lab walked through the process of setting up a Windows Server 2016 virtual machine using Oracle VirtualBox.
-Then installing the Active Directory Domain Services (AD DS) server role and promoting the server to a domain controller, forming the backbone of a new Windows domain.
+This lab walked through creating a Windows Server 2016 VM in Oracle VirtualBox, installing Active Directory Domain Services (AD DS), and promoting the server to a domain controller—the backbone of a new Windows domain.

-Configuring the necessary DNS and DHCP settings within the Windows Server environment to support domain functionality, ensuring proper name resolution for domain-joined devices and IP configuration.
+You configured DNS and DHCP to support domain operations, ensuring proper name resolution and automated IP assignment for domain-joined devices.

 The lab also covered: